sandstorm-io/sandstorm-website/_posts/2016-04-06-sandstorm-for-work.md

 Of course, if you want to run apps on your own infrastructure, behind your firewall, you need to think about security.
 A malicious app -- or a buggy app that gets hacked -- can compromise your whole network.

 Fortunately, Sandstorm protects you.
 Sandstorm is the only container engine that implements [fine-grained isolation](https://sandstorm.io/how-it-works), locking every document in its own container.
-By doing so, it prevents any app from compromising the server or network, and indeed [it renders 95% of app security vulnerabilities moot](https://docs.sandstorm.io/en/latest/using/security-non-events/).
+By doing so, it prevents any app from compromising the server or network, and indeed [it renders 95% of app security vulnerabilities moot before they are even discovered](https://docs.sandstorm.io/en/latest/using/security-non-events/).

 ### Developing for Enterprise